Michael J. McCann

 Michael James McCann (born 1955) is a Canadian author of crime fiction and supernatural fiction.
-His crime novel Sorrow Lake, the first March and Walker Crime Novel, is a finalist for the 2015 Hammett Prize.
+His crime novel Sorrow Lake, the first March and Walker Crime Novel, was a finalist for the 2015 Hammett Prize.
 He is also the author of the Donaghue and Stainer Crime Novel series and The Ghost Man, a supernatural thriller.
 He is a member of the Crime Writers of Canada.

 Biography

 McCann was born and raised in Peterborough, Ontario, where he attended Trent University and earned a Bachelor of Arts (Honours) with a major in English literature.
 He then attended Queen's University in Kingston, Ontario, with an Ontario Graduate Scholarship, where he earned a Master of Arts in English.
 His M.A. thesis was entitled Symbolic Imagery in the Fiction of Sherwood Anderson.

 McCann worked at the western office of Carswell Legal Publications in Calgary, Alberta, where he was production editor of Criminal Reports (Third Series) and western law reports coordinator.
 He later worked for Canada Customs, now known as the Canada Border Services Agency, as a training specialist, a project officer, and a manager of national customs programs.

 McCann has reviewed with New York Journal of Books since 2016.